 PLEASE TAKE NOTE - I can't emphasise enough how important it is to care for your leathergoods, whatever purpose they are to be used for.

-- There are many suitable products on the market and I recommend a good quality leather conditioner or saddlefood such as Sedgwicks Leathercare (direct from the tannery) or Abbey 1982 Saddlefood made to an 1882 Walsall tannery recipe.
+- There are many suitable Leathercare products on the market and I recommend a good quality leather conditioner or saddlefood such as Sedgwicks Leathercare (direct from the tannery) or Abbey 1982 Saddlefood made to an 1882 Walsall tannery recipe.
 Both are made from a blend of tallow, wax and oils but no harmful chemicals.
 These will penetrate and nourish your leather, speed up and maintain the suppleness and preserve it for a long, useful life.
 It is also essential if your dog likes to swim, to counteract the drying effect of the water.
-The leather will come to no harm if you treat it from new & then regularly thereafter with a product such as these.
+The leather will come to no harm if you treat it thoroughly from new & then regularly thereafter with a product such as these.
 There are also good treatments such as neatsfoot and mink oils which are widely used for livestock halters, saddlery, dog collars & leads but these are not ideal on belts as you may get some oil transferred to your clothing.

-- As a rough guide, you probably need to treat your leather daily for about a week, then once a month or so afterwards with a good leather conditioner (food or oil not saddle soap) but will depend on how you use it and how often it gets wet.
+- As a rough guide, you probably need to treat your leather really thoroughly every day for about a week, then once a month or so afterwards with a good leather conditioner (food or oil not saddle soap) but will depend on how you use it and how often it gets wet.
 If your leather is greasy or muddy, clean it first with warm water and a piece of towelling (old flannel or towel) - this is great for gently lifting the dirt & grease without harming the leather.
 Then allow your leather to dry naturally away from heat and apply your chosen leather conditioner/food - I keep an old cotton cloth (teatowel!) soaked in softened Abbey 1982 Saddlefood which I can just use to wipe over the leather as needed.
 It does wonders for dry chapped hands too!

 - It is also essential if your dog likes to swim, to counteract the drying effect of the water.
 The leather will come to no harm if you treat it from new & then regularly thereafter with a product such as these.